-Graduated in three fields: Fundamental Problems of Technology (AGH, 1986), Physics (UJ, 1987) and Philosophy (PAT, 1994), Michal Kokowski works in the Department for the History of Exact and Natural Sciences and Technology in the Institute for the History of Science of the Polish Academy of Sciences — since 17 January 2013 as Professor Doctor Habilitatus ("profesor doktor habilitowany" in Polish terminology.
+Graduated in three fields: Fundamental Problems of Technology (AGH, 1986), Physics (UJ, 1987) and Philosophy (PAT, 1994), Michal Kokowski works in the Department for the History of Exact and Natural Sciences and Technology in the Institute for the History of Science of the Polish Academy of Sciences — since 17 January 2013 as Professor, Habilitated Doctor ("profesor doktor habilitowany" in Polish terminology.

 He is a Member of the Commission of the History of Science of the Polish Academy of Arts and Sciences (he serves as Secretary of this Commission), a Member of the Commission of Philosophy of Natural Sciences of the Polish Academy of Arts and Sciences (he serves as Secretary of this Commission), a Member of Copernicus Center for Interdisciplinary Studies (he is Manager of the "Copernican group" of this Center) and a Member of the European Society for the History of Science (he serves as a Member of the Scientific Board of this Society).

 He was a participant of the International Congresses of History of Science and Logic, Methodology and Philosophy of Science and the International Conferences of the European Society for the History of Science.